sean-chester/graphAnon/README.md

 of this package (the same directory in which you found this README file).
 The makefile will generate the executable bin/alpha_proximity.
 If you encounter difficulties, try first typing "make deepclean" and ensure that the bin/ directory exists.
-You can run the executable from a console with no command line arguments to get usage instructions.
+You can run the executable from a terminal with no command line arguments to get usage instructions.

 Contact
 -------

-This software suite may be updated and so you are encouraged to contact the author (schester@cs.au.dk) to enquire as to whether this is the latest version.
+This software suite may be updated and so you are encouraged to check
+https://github.com/sean-chester/anon to ensure this is the latest version.
 Also, please do not hesitate to contact the author if you have comments, questions, or bugs to report.